Mathematical methods in region-based theories of space: the case of Whitehead points: The extension: De Vries algebras

-If we look one more time at the diagram in Figure~\ref{fig:alg-top} we see that there are two very natural ways towards extending Stone results: we may encompass a larger class of topological spaces, but we may also tinker with algebras taken into account.
+If we look at the diagram in Figure~\ref{fig:alg-top} we see that there are two very natural ways towards extending Stone results: we may encompass a larger (or a~different) class of topological spaces, but we may also tinker with algebras taken into account.
 One of such tinkerings may, in particular, involve extending the signature (the non-logical language).

 \newlength{\rozszerzenie} \settowidth{\rozszerzenie}{rozszerzenie}